 - A full-sized footer provides a whole new section of external links, allowing visitors to bounce from the page without any conversion:

-It’s clear the SNHU homepage is designed to be a comprehensive browsing experience for all visitors, unlike the post-click experiences above that all enjoy a 1:1 conversion ratio for segmented audiences.
+It’s clear the SNHU homepage is designed to be a comprehensive browsing experience for all visitors, unlike the post-click landing pages above that all enjoy a 1:1 conversion ratio for segmented audiences.

 If you’re personalizing ads, you must also personalize the pages they direct traffic to.
-By focusing all your attention on ads and ignoring the post-click experience, you’re likely wasting ad clicks and budget.
+By focusing all your attention on ads and ignoring the post-click landing page, you’re likely wasting ad clicks and budget.

-Be inspired by the SNHU examples above to tell the same story narrative across the pre- and post-click experience.
+Be inspired by the SNHU examples above to tell the same story narrative across the pre- and post-click landing page.
 Then schedule an Instapage Enterprise Demo to start creating personalized post-click pages at scale.